codefortulsa/oscn/README.md

 # Update:

+- 04/2025: Completed migration to Selectolax.
+BeautifulSoup has been removed as a dependency.
+All parsers now use Selectolax.
 - 12/16/2024: Updated to use Selectolax instead of BeautifulSoup.
 Most parsing functions now use Selectolax which is faster and more memory efficient.
-Some BeautifulSoup functions are still used and old parsers are still in the codebase for testing.

 ## Contents